Do you really Need Managed WordPress Hosting?

 - WP-CLI comes pre-installed — So you can take the command line route to updates and multisite management, if you wish.

 Pros: Offers convenient autoinstall, autoupdate, caching, and staging features for a super low price.
 Also comes with Git, WP-CLI pre-installed, and offers WordPress migration for no added cost.
 Plus, the security team is very proactive when it comes to security, they have account isolation option, and regularly patches security exploits of plugins, instead of just sitting back and waiting for a security release to come out.

-Cons: If you are like me and want to use MaxCDN, you will have to use a third-party plugin such as W3 Total Cache and WP Total Cache plugin.
+Cons: Only comes with Cloudflare, if you are like me and want to use MaxCDN, you will have to use a third-party plugin such as W3 Total Cache and WP Total Cache plugin.